On the Floor: Europe and Oceania

 Globally, "On the Floor" topped 37 national single charts and has sold 11 million copies as of June 2017.
 On the Slovakia Airplay chart, the single debuted at number sixteen, before peaking at number one where it remained for two weeks beginning on March 7, 2011.
 It returned to the top of the chart in the first week of April 2011, after dipping to number two at the end of March, and made a third return to number one in the third week of April.
 In total, "On the Floor" spent a total of seven weeks at number one.
 It also topped both the Flemish and Wallonian single charts in Belgium.
 On the Flanders Ultratop 50, "On the Floor" peaked at number one, remaining there for four weeks.
 Meanwhile, on the Wallonia Ultratop 50, the single remained at number one for four weeks, before dropping to number four and then returning to number one for a fifth week.
 In both territories, it is Lopez's first number one single in Belgium.
 The Belgian Entertainment Association (BEA) certified the single gold, for selling 15,000 copies.
 In Finland, "On the Floor" debuted at number one, giving Lopez her third number one in the country, behind "Love Don't Cost a Thing" (2001) and her debut single "If You Had My Love" (1999).
 Selling platinum with over 12,000 copies, "On the Floor" was the second-best-selling single of 2011 in Finland and in total it spent nine weeks at number one, making it Lopez's longest-serving number-one, as well as her longest-charting single in the country.
 In France, the song debuted at number four of the singles chart on February 27, 2011, becoming the second highest debut of Lopez in the country since "Get Right" (2005).
 Three weeks later, on March 20, 2011, the song peaked atop, becoming Lopez's first and only number one and Pitbull's second number one after "I Know You Want Me", reaching the top spot in 2009.

-It was also Lopez's and Pitbull's longuest-charting single at the French Singles Chart (thirty seven in total) from February 2011 to July 2012 with many re-entries until "Ain't Your Mama" in 2016, who stayed fifty-two weeks and "Give Me Everything", dropped the same year than "On The Floor" and who stayed sixty three weeks in total.
+It was also Lopez's and Pitbull's longuest-charting single at the French Singles Chart (thirty seven in total) from February 2011 to July 2012 with many re-entries until "Ain't Your Mama" in 2016, which spent fifty-two weeks and "Give Me Everything", dropped the same year than "On The Floor" and who stayed sixty three weeks in total.
+In 2026, following its worldwide resurgence, "On The Floor" re-entered at number 197 and jumped from 125 spots and reached the 72th spot, becoming Lopez's and Pitbull's biggest-jumping chart ever.